FabianGosebrink/offering-solutions-html/homepage/content/blog/2018-11-21-online-offline-sync-angular-indexeddb.md

 }
 ```

-Now lets use our `OnlineOfflineService` we just created and register to the `Subject` we created.
+Now lets use our `OnlineOfflineService` we created and register to the `Subject` we created.

 ```javascript
 import { OnlineOfflineService } from './online-offline.service';